 Despite the amazing events we had the privilege to witness, we were able to appreciate another context to the kill.
 Grevy’s zebras are critically endangered, with numbers hovering around 3 000 left in the wild.
 Conflict with pastoralist communities is thought to have reduced their numbers from 15 000 in the 1970s.

 With the Ethiopian sub-population threatening to go extinct in the coming years, Grevy’s zebras will become endemic to northern Kenya.
 Conservancies such as Lewa, its Laikipia neighbours and its partners in the Northern Rangelands Trust are the last strongholds.
-As conflict with pastoralists is minimised by adopting better grazing policies, the current main threat is predation from lions and spotted hyenas (Crocuta crocuta).
+As the conflict with pastoralists is minimised by adopting better grazing policies, the current main threat is predation from lions and spotted hyenas (Crocuta crocuta).

 A seemingly disproportionate number of Grevy’s zebras are predated considering their relative scarcity to other prey, but it is usually the foals that get taken.
 To have a healthy stallion killed will be a blow to Lewa, which holds around 11% of the global population.